 Durham Tech offers academic and technical programs of study that lead to over 100 different degrees, certificates, diplomas, and university transfer programs

 Students may pursue the Associate in Arts (A.A.) or Associate in Science (A.S.) degree with the intention to transfer to a four-year university as a junior.
 DTCC’s University Transfer Program allows students to satisfy a majority of required freshman- and sophomore-level classes for considerably lower tuition.

 - Arts, Sciences, and University Transfer such as A.A. and A.S. degree

 - Applied and Public Service Technologies such as Criminal Justice Technology, Law Enforcement Training, and Welding Technology

 - Business, Education, and Information Technologies such as Computer Programming, Early Childhood Education, and Office Administration

 - Health Technologies such as Dental Laboratory Technology, Nursing, and Health Information Technology

 The college also offers a variety of continuing education courses that are not for college credit as well as job training programs, small business information classes, adult education programs, GED classes, and English as a Second Language (ESL).

 Most Popular Fields of Study

-Durham Technical Community College serves a wide range of commuting students, including students preparing for four-year institutions, students seeking associate degrees, continuing education students, adults looking to complete their high school education, and working professionals.
+The college serves over 26,000 students each year, including students preparing for four-year institutions, students seeking associate degrees, continuing education students, adults looking to complete their high school education, and working professionals.

 There are many opportunities for students to be involved in campus life.
 Activities include student clubs and organizations, mentor projects, student publications, and Student Senate.
 The college offers many services such as campus computer labs, a career services center, disability services, academic counseling as well as personal counseling, and a library which is open six days a week.